vgshenoy/vue-scrollama/README.md

 </template>
 ```

-### Options (offset, debug etc)
+### Scrollama Options

-Any props passed to the `Scrollama` component will be passed on and used in [scrollama's setup](https://github.com/russellgoldenberg/scrollama/blob/master/README.md#api)
+Props passed to the `Scrollama` component will be passed on to [scrollama's setup method](https://github.com/russellgoldenberg/scrollama/blob/master/README.md#api).

+* offset
+* progress
+* threshold
+* order
+* once
+* debug

 ### Multiple instances

-If you have multiple `Scrollama` components to be rendered at a time, pass on `id` as a prop
+If you have multiple `Scrollama` components to be rendered together, pass on `id` as a prop.

 ```html
 <template>